Types of Diabetes

 In type 1 diabetes, which usually occurs in children and young adults, the body does not make insulin.
 Risk factors may be autoimmune, genetic, or environmental.
 There is no known way to prevent type 1 diabetes.

 Type 2 Diabetes

 In type 2 diabetes , the body does not use insulin properly.
-There are risk factors that make it more likely that someone would get type 2 diabetes.
+There are risk factors that make it more likely that someone would develop type 2 diabetes, such as overweight or obese, hypertension, and lack of physical activity.
 Some racial and ethnic minorities are at higher risk.
-Find out your risk by taking this 60-second quiz.
+Assess risk by taking this 60-second quiz.

 Gestational diabetes can develop when a woman is pregnant.
-Having this type of diabetes is a risk factor for getting type 2 diabetes.
+Having this type of diabetes is a risk factor for type 2 diabetes later in life.
 After delivering the baby, women can take a Diabetes Prevention Class to reduce the chance of developing type 2 diabetes.

 Other Types of Diabetes

 Other types of diabetes can happen for other reasons.
 These include genetic syndromes, surgery, drugs, malnutrition, infections, and other illnesses.

 Complications of diabetes include nerve damage which can lead to amputations, kidney disease, vision loss, high blood pressure, which raise the risk of heart attack and stroke.
 Early evidence suggests a strong link between diabetes and increased death in those with COVID-19.